 Most freeze damage is caused by water left in the spa.
-Draining the spa the right way to protect from freeze damage is important.
+Draining the spa the right way to protect it from freeze damage is important.
 If you do leave your spa powered down during the winter, follow our step-by-step Guide to Close & Winterize your spa.

-Don’t wait until freezing rain, snow or other winter storms hit to maintain your tub.
-Draining, cleaning and refilling the spa are much more difficult tasks when the weather is nasty.
+Don’t wait until freezing rain, snow, or other winter storms hit to maintain your tub.
+Draining, cleaning, and refilling the spa are much more difficult tasks when the weather is nasty.

 Use Spa System Flush to clean the plumbing before draining and refilling the hot tub by the end of autumn.
-System Flush will clear the pipes of built up oils, grime and scale, making winter water chemistry simpler.
+System Flush will clear the pipes of built-up oils, grime, and scale, making winter water chemistry simpler.

 Keep a chemical care schedule to minimize time spent on water care in cold weather.
 Take notes of the treatments you use in a Spa Log Book or notebook for easy reference.